Your Cart

 Settings on your real power/tube amp will heavily depend on what you’re running the ToneX into and which cabinet is projecting the sound.
 With that said, there are some general guidelines that will get you very close.

-In most cases, you’ll want to push the bass quite a bit, set the mids around halfway or slightly above, keep the treble below halfway, and run the presence very low — close to 0.
-This creates a balanced tone with plenty of push, similar to the feel of a cranked amp.
+In most cases, you’ll want to push the bass quite a bit, set the mids around halfway and then adjust the presence and treble to your room/environment.
+Depending on preset, tweaking drastically is totally fine too.
+Overall this creates a balanced tone with plenty of push, similar to the feel of a cranked amp.

 Personally, I use a 1987 Marshall Silver Jubilee with either a Snakepit cab or a 1987 V30 cab.
-My typical EQ settings on the Jubilee are around Bass: 9, Middle: 7, Presence: 0, Treble: 4.
 This gives me a slightly darker tone, which I prefer.

 From there, adjust to taste based on your own rig and playing style.